 Contact the Children's Community Nursing Service

-Available Monday to Saturday, 8am to 6pm.
+Available 7 days a week, 8am to 6pm.

 Referrals

-Call the team on 01872 246 956 and ask to speak to the triage nurse for the day.
-Referrals can be accepted from any professional involved with the child or young person.
+Call 01872 246 956 and ask to speak to the triage nurse for the day.

 Paediatric Epilepsy Nurse Specialist Service